 Are candles made with petroleum-based (paraffin) wax safe?

 According to the National Candle Association (NCA), validated scientific studies have shown that all major candle waxes exhibit the same basic burn behavior and produce virtually identical combustion byproducts, both in terms of composition and amount.
 To date, no peer-reviewed scientific study has ever collected or analyzed any emissions data on any candle wax, including petroleum-based paraffin, and proven them to be harmful to human health.

 Where do you get your fragrance oils?

-When we select fragrances for our candles, we get pretty passionate about the strength and character of the fragrances we introduce to our collections, and we get equally (if not more so) passionate about the safety of the fragrances we put into our candles and people's homes.
+When we select fragrances for our candles, we get pretty passionate about the strength and character of the fragrances we introduce into our collections, and we get equally (if not more so) passionate about the safety of the fragrances we put into our candles and your home.
 For that reason, we procure fragrances from American companies that maintain strict compliance with all fragrance industry regulations and that strive to not only meet but exceed industry standards across America, Canada, and Europe.
 Our fragrance oils are a unique and complex blend of scents, many of which are a result of being infused with natural essential oils.

 Are fragrance oils and essential oils the same things?

 Fragrance oils and essential oils are not the same.
 Essential oils are pure liquids containing aroma compounds that are removed from the seeds, flowers, leaves, roots, and stems or bark of plants through methods such as distillation, expression, or extraction.
 These oils carry the distinctive essence, or scent, of the plant from which it was made, and they are frequently used in perfumes, flavorings, and medicines.